Cooking With Our CSA

 • Aromatics: A few cloves garlic will get chopped to roast with our veggies.
 We'll also use a few fresh herbs.
 In this recipe we're using chopped parsley and chives.

-• Maple Syrup: To balance the heat, we'll add a little sweet.
+• Pure Maple Syrup: To balance the heat, we'll add a little sweet.
 Maple syrup makes for a wonderful sweetener given it's lower on the glycemic index.
 It also adds a nice caramelization to the vegetables during the roast.

 • Stock of Choice: Chicken broth or chicken stock work great here.
 If wanting to keep this vegan like the version we've created, many vegetable dishes do well with a good vegetable stock.